LachlanWilliams/Basic-Blogs/README.md

-# Chess
+# Basic Blogs
-I want to try to make chess using js and html
+I'm making a basic blogging website

 # Instructions
-cd into Chess directory
+cd into Basic-blogs directory
-run: node server
+run: node app
 then load localhost: 3000 on a browser

 for developing
-run: nodemon server
+run: nodemon app
 this will allow you to save changes and not have to restart the server